STEM-ENRG/javascript_practice/README.md

 # Start

-Open the index.html file in the browser: In the terminal, type this command:
+Open the index.html file in the browser.

+In the terminal, type this command:

 Mac: `open index.html`